jmcvetta/golang-for-python-programmers/source/intro.rst

 Go is frequently - and favorably - compared with Python and Ruby for programmer productivity.
-Its clean and elegant syntax, unobtrusive static typing, optional duck typing, batteries-included standard library, lighting-fast compiliation, and support for a variety of modern continuous integrtion tools make Go a productivity champion.
+Its clean and elegant syntax, unobtrusive static typing, optional duck typing, batteries-included standard library, lighting-fast compiliation, and support for a variety of modern continuous integration tools make Go a productivity champion.